muratk3n/thirdwave/en/README.md

 ---

-Of course tinker away.. tinkering is a good thing
+But of course tinker away.. tinkering is a good thing

 ---